 4. Sync with exclusions – skip noise files

-The solution: Use /XD to exclude directories and /XF to exclude file patterns before running the sync.
+The solution: Add /XD to exclude directories and /XF to exclude file patterns before the sync runs.

 rem /MIR - mirror mode